PotHix/pothix.github.com/content/posts/workflow2019.md

 I also have some filters based on the tasks I set priorities, so I can quickly see what should be a priority for my day instead of just reacting to what is going on.
-It doens't work all the time because [urgent and important](https://miro.medium.com/max/1120/1*tDk8uelQtJnpx33rIQVjjA.png) things sometimes pop up, but it gives me a clear view of what my priorities are.
+It doesn't work all the time because [urgent and important](https://miro.medium.com/max/1120/1*tDk8uelQtJnpx33rIQVjjA.png) things sometimes pop up, but it gives me a clear view of what my priorities are.